Tobi406/Magiclands-Ressourcepack/README.md

-# Magiclands-Ressourcepack
+# Magiclands-Resourcepack
-Ressourcepack for Magiclands
+Resourcepack for Magiclands